Dominatrix: Terminology and etymology

 Dominatrix is the feminine form of the Latin dominator, a ruler or lord, and was originally used in a non-sexual sense.
 Its use in English dates back to at least 1561.
 Its earliest recorded use in the prevalent modern sense, as a female dominant in sadomasochism, dates to 1961.
 It was initially coined to describe a woman who provides punishment-for-pay as one of the case studies within Bruce Roger's pulp paperback The Bizarre Lovemakers.
 The term was taken up shortly after by the Myron Kosloff title Dominatrix (with art by Eric Stanton) in 1968, and entered more popular mainstream knowledge following the 1976 film Dominatrix Without Mercy.

 The term domme is likely a coined pseudo-French feminine inflection of the slang dom (short for dominant).
 The use of domme, dominatrix, dom, or dominant by any woman in a dominant role is chosen mostly by personal preference and the conventions of the local BDSM scene.
 The term mistress or dominant mistress is sometimes also used.
 Female dominance (also known as female domination or femdom) is a BDSM activity in which the dominant partner is female.
-However, while the term mistress is often used in the media, members of the BDSM community often avoid it, as it can be confused with mistress in the sense of a woman who has an illicit relationship with a married man, a term which has the negative implication of cheating on a partner.
+However, while the term mistress is often used in the media and by paid professional dominatrices and their submissives, members of the BDSM community often avoid it.
+This is because it can be confused with mistress in the sense of a woman who has an illicit relationship with a married man, a term which has the negative implication of cheating on a partner.
 Since there is a large overlap between the BDSM and polyamory communities, where ethical conduct is a prime concern, any such relationship is a source of disapproval.

 Although the term dominatrix was not used, the classic example in literature of the female dominant-male submissive relationship is portrayed in the 1870 novella Venus in Furs by Austrian writer Leopold von Sacher-Masoch.
 The term masochism was later derived from the author's name by Richard von Krafft-Ebing in the latter's 1886 forensic study Psychopathia Sexualis.